ROCm/rccl-tests/doc/PERFORMANCE.md

  `B = S/t * (n-1)/n = algbw * (n-1)/n`

-Note that here, S is the size in bytes of the total array, which for NCCL is equal to `recvcount*sizeof(datatype)*n` as the `recvcount` argument is the count per rank.
+Note that here, S is the size in bytes of the total array, which for RCCL is equal to `recvcount*sizeof(datatype)*n` as the `recvcount` argument is the count per rank.

 ### AllGather